Am Abend aber desselbigen Sabbats, BWV 42: Manuscripts and publication

 Bach's autograph score of the cantata and a set of parts that Bach had revised are extant.
 The cantata was first published in 1860 in the first complete edition of Bach's work, the Bach-Gesellschaft Ausgabe.
 The volume in question was edited by Wilhelm Rust.
 In the Neue Bach-Ausgabe, it was published in 1988, edited by Reinmar Emans, with a critical report the following year.

 Recordings

-A list of recordings is provided on the Bach Cantatas website.
-Choirs with one voice per part (OVPP) and ensembles playing period instruments in historically informed performances are shown with a green background.
+A list of recordings is provided on the Bach Cantatas Website.
+Ensembles playing period instruments in historically informed performances are shown with a green background.